hoprnet/hoprnet/.processes/bounty.md

 A bounty usually serves multiple purposes.

-1. Takes away workload from the teams at HOPR as it allows external developers to improve the HOPR protocol and the various applications/tools we maintain.
+1. Takes away workload from the teams at HOPR as it allows external developers to improve the HOPR protocol and the various applications/tools hopr maintains.
 2. Gives the COM-team the opportunity to showcase HOPR's involvement in open source.
 3. Allows us to build a relationship between HOPR and the bounty hunter (tech community).